(click on the images for conference/sessions' timetables/programmes)

 International Medieval Congress (IMC), Session 'Myth and Identity in Medieval Britain, II: Myths of Conquest', at Leeds University, England, 03–06 July 2017 (05.07.2017).

-This paper attempts to track the archaeological and historical evidence of the very beginnings of the ethnogenesis in the Isle of Man in the early Viking Age, and thus of the Celtic as well as Viking heritage of the modern Manx.
+ethnogenesis in the Isle of Man in the early Viking Age, and thus of the Celtic as well as Viking heritage of the modern Manx.

-Steinforth, Dirk H.: "From that Union came the Manx people": Ethnogenesis in the Isle of Man in the 10th and 11th centuries.
+Steinforth, Dirk H.: "From that Union Came the Manx People": Ethnogenesis in the Isle of Man in the Tenth and Eleventh Centuries.

-In: Hughes, Shaun F. D./Pearson, Allyn K. (eds): From Rus' to Rímur: Norse History, Culture, and Literature East and West (Islandica 64: An Issue of new Norse Studies).
-Ithaca (Cornell University Library) 2023, 47–81.
+In: Hughes, Shaun F. D./Pearson, Allyn K. (eds): From Rus' to Rímur: Norse History, Culture, and Literature East and West (Islandica LXV: An Issue of new Norse Studies).
+Ithaca/NY: Cornell University Library, 2024, 47–81.

 Óðinn, Víðarr und Christus: Die Motive auf dem wikingerzeitlichen Kreuzstein MM 128 in Kirk Andreas, Isle of Man.